sherryxiaoyizhu/WebDevelopment/Copper Penny Gallery/README.md

 Meet Copper the Golden Retriever & Penny the Scottish Straight!

-Referencing to Museum of Candy project derived by Colt Steele.
+Referencing to Museum of Candy project from The Web Developer Bootcamp by Colt Steele.